-In the daily content operation of Anqi CMS, we often useurlizeFilter to conveniently convert URLs and email addresses in article content to clickable links.This undoubtedly provides great convenience for content layout and user experience.urlizeThe filter does not open these links in a new window or tab by default when generating them, which may deviate from the habit we want external links to not affect the current page browsing.
+In the daily content operation of AnQi CMS, we often useurlizeThe filter automatically converts URLs and email addresses in the article content to clickable links for convenience.This undoubtedly provides great convenience for content layout and user experience.However, careful users may notice,urlizeThe filter does not open these links in a new window or tab by default when generating them, which may deviate from our preference to keep external links from affecting the current page browsing.

-Face tourlizeThe filter itself does not provide direct settingstarget="_blank"How can we implement that all external links processed by the parameter open in a new window?The answer is, we can process these automatically generated links uniformly with a concise and efficient JavaScript code after the page is loaded.
+FacedurlizeThe filter itself does not provide a direct settingtarget="_blank"How can we implement that all external links processed by its parameters can be opened in a new window?The answer is, we can process these automatically generated links with a concise and efficient JavaScript code after the page is loaded.

-Dynamically add new window open attributes to external links
+Dynamically add new window open attribute to external links

-The core idea of implementing this feature is to use JavaScript to traverse all the links on the web page after the page content is fully loaded, (<a>Label).
-Next, the program will determine if each link points to a domain outside the current website.
-Once external links are identified, they will be addedtarget="_blank"Property, opens in a new window.
-At the same time, we will also add it for enhanced security.rel="noopener noreferrer"properties.
+The core idea to implement this function is to use JavaScript to traverse all the links on the webpage after the page content is fully loaded, (<a>Label).
+The program will then determine if each link points to a domain outside the current website.
+Once an external link is identified, it will be added to the linktarget="_blank"Property, to open in a new window.
+At the same time, we will also add for enhanced security.rel="noopener noreferrer"Property.

-The following is a JavaScript code snippet that implements this feature:
+The following is a JavaScript code snippet that implements this function.

 document.addEventListener('DOMContentLoaded', function() {